 The total cost for flights was therefore €263.

 Train & Ferry: Two train tickets from Girona to Barcelona cost €24.
 Two ferry tickets from Tenerife to Gran Canaria cost €96.
 Total cost €120

 Hotels: All of our accommodation was booked in advance.
 The total amount for 14 nights came to €593.
 An average of €42 per night.
 This was for double rooms/apartments, and occasionally included breakfast for 2.

 Daily Cash Allowance: We were planning to eat in some good restaurants, and we would be paying European prices.
 Our daily budget was therefore a fair amount higher than what we’re used to.
 I counted on €70 per day for two persons.
 This would be to cover all food, activities and short-distance travel costs (€980)

 This combines to a total budget of €1,956 for the 14-day trip.
 With insurance (€44), the grand estimated total is – surprisingly – exactly €2,000 or €1,000 per person.

 Our Canary Islands Itinerary: How it Played Out

 Considering the multiple destinations and versatility built into our trip, this is not a bad budget for what is essentially a 2-week European vacation for two people.

-Next up – What to see and do in the picturesque city of Girona…
+But first, take a look at what to see and do in the picturesque city of Girona…

 If you enjoyed our Canary Islands itinerary, you may also like: